 Bullying that escalates to violence doesn’t cross the path of all our children.
 Violence sits at the extreme end of a spectrum of shades of insensitivity to others.
-Violence is the end result of an infection in full bloom, requiring aggressive measures to contain the spread of the infection.
+Violence is the end result of an infection in full bloom, requiring coordinated efforts to change its course.
 From a preventative perspective, we need to grow an environment in which the shades of bullying cannot find fuel to grow.

 What if, in addition to programs that address end-result outcomes of violence, we were to approach the early years of education with community building activities that promoted inclusion and friendship among our youth?
 What if we were to consider a simple, low cost activity that can actually accomplish this outcome, with additional positive benefits?
 There are community members who have discovered that knitting groups create an inclusive community experience that enriches and strengthens academic performance: